 How To Choose a Running Backpack Or Vest

 Because these packs are a relatively new development, there is a lot of difference between them.
 We’ve mentioned the good and bad points of each, but there are several things to bear in mind when buying one.
 Firstly is, of course, fit.
 They need to be very snug against the back, move freely with the body and, this may require jumping up and down in the shop, not bounce.
 You should be able to move your arms without your elbows hitting the pack.

 Once you’re happy with the fit, make sure that the fastening is easy to attach.
 Bear in mind that what may only be a little fiddly when you’re trying it on, will become a more significant issue once when you’re tired and have cold fingers.
 The less straps the better too – they can flap around in the face on windy days.

-Once you use your running vest on a run, you’ll soon understand just how great these backpacks are.
+Once you use your running vest on a run, you’ll soon understand just how great these packs are.
 Happy running!

-Best Overall Running Pack: Montane Gecko VP 12+
+Best Overall Running Pack: Salomon Adv Skin 12

 Best Budget Running Pack: Harrier Kinder 10L

 Best Mountain Racing Pack: Scott Trail RC TR4